SumoLogic/sumologic-cloudfoundry-nozzle/README.md

 Flags:  (See run command, in this document, for syntax of flags) --help                              Show context-sensitive help (also try --help-long and --help-man).
---api_endpoint=                     CF API Endpoint --sumo_endpoint=                    SUMO-ENDPOINT Complete URL for the endpoint, copied from the Sumo Logic HTTP Source configuration
---subscription_id="firehose"        Cloud Foundry ID for the subscription.
+--api_endpoint=                     CF API Endpoint --subscription_id="firehose"        Cloud Foundry ID for the subscription.
 --cloudfoundry_user=                Cloud Foundry User --cloudfoundry_password=            Cloud Foundry Password